LogtalkDotOrg/logtalk3/manuals/_sources/userman/declarative.rst.txt

 its predicate declarations by providing an implementation for those predicates and exposing those predicates to its clients.
-An essential consequence of this generalization is that protocols, objects, and categories are first-class entities while e.g. *class*, *instance*, *metaclass*, *subclass*, *superclass* are just *roles* that an object can play.
+An essential consequence of this generalization is that protocols, objects, and categories are first-class entities while e.g. *prototype*, *parent*, *class*, *instance*, *metaclass*, *subclass*, *superclass*, or *ancestor* are just *roles* that an object can play.
 Moreover, a language can provide multiple reuse patterns instead of selecting a set of patterns and supporting this set as a design choice that excludes other reuse patterns.
 For example, most imperative object-oriented languages are either class-based or prototype-based.
 In contrast, Logtalk naturally supports both classes and prototypes by providing the corresponding reuse patterns using objects as first-class entities capable of playing multiple roles.